How Not to Extract Information From Black Holes: Cosmic Censorship as a Guiding Principle: Hawking Evaporation and Cosmic Censorship

 In \cite{1208.3445}, Susskind argued that the growing quantum entanglement of a Schwarzschild black hole with its Hawking radiation causes the singularity to ``migrate" towards the horizon, and eventually intersect with it at sufficiently late time.
 If correct, then in the Reissner-Nordstr\"om case, even if the inner horizon somehow survives mass inflation \cite{1309.0224}, the singularity can merge with the inner horizon at late time and so for near-extremal black holes we would have essentially the same situation as discussed before.
 Yet another piece of evidence comes from string theory -- the 4-dimensional low-energy effective theory obtained from heterotic string theory gives the so-called charged dilaton ``GHS" (Garfinkle-Horowitz-Strominger) black hole \cite{ghs,g0,gm}, which can be regarded as a string theoretic correction to the classical Reissner-Nordstr\"om solution.
 Indeed, an independent argument from area quantization suggests that near-extremal Reissner-Norstr\"om black holes are highly quantum objects \cite{0102061}.
-Unlike the latter whose horizon remains smooth in the extremal case, the extremal charged GHS black hole is a null singularity, along which spacetime curvature diverges.
+Unlike the extremal Reissner-Nordstr\"om black hole whose horizon remains smooth (if we take the classical geometry prima facie) in the extremal case, the extremal charged GHS black hole is a null singularity, along which spacetime curvature diverges.
 Thus, both classical and quantum gravity considerations suggest that near extremal charged black holes have arbitrarily large curvature near -- even \emph{outside} -- their horizon.
 This is as bad as a truly naked singularity, because general relativity cannot describe physics in the region of arbitrarily large curvature.
-Any spacetime point whose causal past intersects with such region is therefore unpredictable from (semi-)classical theory.
+Any spacetime point whose causal past intersects with such region is therefore unpredictable from the (semi-)classical theory.

-In view of this, if the cosmic censorship conjecture is correct, then one should expect that \emph{as a black hole undergoes Hawking evaporation, its parameters should evolve in such a way that it avoids becoming extremal, not just avoid becoming a truly naked singularity}.